Have you written off Instagram Stories for your business because they feel too time-consuming or complicated? I used to feel the same way!

 Press Play on the Podcast Player below to listen to this podcast episode.

-How to Be Brilliant on Social Media is On Sale This Week Only!
+How to Be Brilliant on Social Media is On Sale for a Limited Time!

 Hello friend!
 I have some exciting news to share with you!

-My course, How to Be Brilliant on Social Media, is on sale this week!
+My course, How to Be Brilliant on Social Media, is on sale for a short time!

 I currently have more than 4,000 students in this course.
 It's regularly priced at $47, but if you get it right now, it's only $27!
 And I've even added some extra trainings and bonuses!